Santaland Diaries

-"Santaland Diaries" is an essay by David Sedaris.
+"Santaland Diaries" is an essay written by David Sedaris.
 It is a humorous account of Sedaris' stint working as a Christmas elf in "Santaland" at Macy's department store.

 Sedaris first read the essay on National Public Radio's Morning Edition on December 23, 1992.
 The piece was well received, and provided Sedaris with his first major break.
+Sedaris stated at the time, "It seems that everyone in the world was listening to the radio that day."

 Sedaris later published the essay in the collections Barrel Fever (1994) and Holidays on Ice (1997).
 A much longer version of the piece first aired on December 20, 1996, on the Public Radio International program This American Life.
 In 1996, Joe Mantello adapted Sedaris' essay for the stage as a one-man, one-act play, which debuted (as The Santaland Diaries) at the Atlantic Theater Company in New York City on November 7, 1996.
 Timothy Olyphant originated the role.
 Mantello's adaptation has since become a seasonal staple of regional, college, and high-school theatre.

+In 2020, Sedaris admitted that he was unhappy with the popularity of Santaland Diaries and said, "I have no idea why that went over the way that it did."